 Though it’s not everyday, comments like these pop up once in awhile.
 As silly as these comments are, it creates quite a hostile environment.

-The thing is, I understand where the anger comes from.
+I understand where the anger comes from.
 Why should a less qualified woman be selected in place of a more qualified man?
 It’s absolutely unfair to qualified men and devalues qualified women.

 Stigma leads to speculation and self-doubt